-It may not be as famous as Key West or Key Largo, but Islamorada in the Florida Keys is a must stop on any road trip.
+It may not be as famous as Key West or Key Largo, but there are so many things to do in Islamorada is a must stop on any Florida Keys road trip.
 Located south of Key Largo, Islamorada is known as “The Village of Islands” consisting of four islands spanning 18 miles along the overseas highway.
 Long known as the sport fishing capital of the world, there are plenty of things to do in Islamorada than hooking a fish.
 With microbrews, urban dining, water sports and yes even Key Lime Pie, Islamorada is sure to have plenty of outdoor activities to please everyone.

 Table of Contents